 We are measuring nitrogen dioxide at several locations around the county using ‘diffusion tubes’.
 These are small plastic tubes that sample nitrogen dioxide for one month before being sent to a laboratory for analysis.
 The results give us a good idea of where pollution levels are highest.

-At some locations we also have monitors that continually measure nitrogen dioxide or particulate matter.
+At some locations we also have monitors.
+These continually measure nitrogen dioxide or particulate matter.
 These are located in some of the most polluted locations to help us identify particular patterns or times of day when pollution is highest.

 Reports on air quality in Cornwall, based upon our monitoring, are produced annually.

-We are regularly asked for information on air quality in a particular area of the county and we have therefore produced an interactive map for residents to clearly see our monitoring data.
+We are regularly asked for information on air quality in a particular area of the county.
+We have therefore produced an interactive map for residents to clearly see our monitoring data.

 The monitoring data shows levels of nitrogen dioxide (NO2) averaged over one year.
 All figures are shown in micrograms of NO2 per cubic meter of air (µg/m3).
 This can then be compared to the UK government objective for NO2, which is 40 µg/m3.
 This is the level at which the Council needs to take action to improve air quality.
 All levels above 40 µg/m3 are shown in orange or red on the map.

-However, it is important to bear in mind that air quality is often measured close to the roadside and this does not mean that the nearest properties will necessarily experience levels of NO2 as high as measured close to the road.
+However, it is important to bear in mind that air quality is often measured close to the roadside.
+This does not mean that the nearest properties will necessarily experience levels of NO2 as high.
 NO2 levels drop very quickly with distance from the road.
 In areas where levels are currently exceeding 40 µg/m3, Cornwall Council is already taking action to improve air quality.

 The most recent year of monitoring is shown.
 Where monitoring is being undertaken in 2019, data will become available in 2020.